Ersil Ymeraj

-Ersil Ymeraj (born 6 July 1994) is an Albanian footballer who plays as a midfielder for Dinamo Tirana in the Kategoria e Parë.
+Ersil Ymeraj (born 6 July 1994) is an Albanian footballer who plays as a midfielder for Valbona.

 Career

 Ymeraj joined Superliga outfit Laçi in summer 2019 from relegated Kastrioti Krujë.
 On 17 January 2020, Ymeraj moved to KF Llapi playing in the Football Superleague of Kosovo, on a deal until the end of the season with an option for one further year.
 After 9 goals and 2 assist in 15 games, the option was triggered and his contract was extended until June 2021.